Smoked Corn on the Cob

 Many recipes call for soaking the corn to keep it from drying out.
 This isn’t necessary when making smoked corn on the cob unless you’re smoking with a super hot fire over a long period of time.

-If it's rolling higher than your typical 200-225 degrees Fahrenheit, consider soaking your corn for 15-20 minutes prior.
+If your fire is rolling higher than your typical 200-225 degrees Fahrenheit, consider soaking your corn for 15-20 minutes prior to cooking to help keep it from drying out.

-If you don't want your corn to take on smoke flavor, but you want to use the smoker to cook it, leaving the husk on is a great way to do it!
+If you don’t want your corn on the cob to take on smoke flavor, leaving the husk on is a great way to do it!

 We use a Weber Smokey Mountain as our smoker of choice.
 These column smokers are well built and simple to clean and maintain.
-Our last one lasted 12 years!
+Our last smoker lasted e12 years with heavy us!
+Of course, you can use your pellet smoker for this recipe too.

 We prefer a mild smoke flavor and typically use pecan wood or cherry wood.

 I hope that you and your family enjoy this Smoked Corn on the Cob recipe!
-If you like it, I bet you'll also enjoy:
+If you make it, let me know how it went in the comments below.

 - Perfect Smoked Chicken Rub